 Even though they followed all the doctor’s orders and completed rehabilitation and physical therapy, they are not as mobile as they were before.
 Understandably, you have questions about how falls happen in nursing homes.
 You want to know if there is anything you can do about it if your aging relative sustains a fall injury while in long-term care.
-Could it be a result of abuse or neglect?
+Could it be a sign of neglect or abuse?

 Common and Usually Preventable

 Although it is impossible to prevent 100 percent of falls in nursing homes, many falls happen because of mistakes on the part of the nursing home policies or the staff.
-There are so many precautions that can be taken to prevent these injuries from happening in the first place.
+Take a look at some statistics on fall injuries that happen in nursing homes: